-Under the direction of Congress, most Southern states held new constitutional conventions in 1867-68 and for the first time, freedmen voted and participated.
-Soon, blacks won election to southern state legislatures and even to the U.S. Congress.
+Under the direction of Congress, most Southern states held new constitutional conventions in 1867-68, and for the first time, freedmen voted and participated.
+Soon, blacks won elections to southern state legislatures and even to the U.S. Congress.
 By 1868, most states had repealed the remains of discriminatory Black Code laws.

 However, Federal protection of the rights of blacks was dealt a major defeat with the Compromise of 1877, when Southern Democrats conceded the closely contested 1876 presidential election to Republican Rutherford B. Hayes in exchange for the withdrawal of federal troops from the South.
 Reconstruction officially ended in 1877, when political power was returned to Southern whites in nearly every state of the former Confederacy.
 At that point, the federal government also abandoned attempts to enforce the 14th and 15th amendments in many parts of the country.

-These new laws that imposed racial discrimination and segregation, and restricted the civil rights and civil liberties of African Americans, were called “Jim Crow”, for a black character in 1800s minstrel shows in which white performers wore “Blackface.”
+These new laws, which imposed racial discrimination and segregation and restricted African Americans’ civil rights and civil liberties, were called “Jim Crow” for a black character in 1800s minstrel shows in which white performers wore “Blackface.”

-These many laws were a patchwork of state and local laws, codes, and agreements which enforced segregation to varying degrees.
+These many laws were a patchwork of state and local laws, codes, and agreements that enforced segregation to varying degrees.
 African Americans were denied the right to vote by poll taxes, unfairly applied tests, and intimidation.
 In many towns, ordinances designated white and black neighborhoods.
-Laws were passed that restricted African American’s access to schools, restaurants, libraries, hospitals and public places.
-Signs that said “Whites Only” or “Colored” were posted at railroad and bus stations, water fountains, restrooms and entrances, and exits in both public and private buildings.
-Hotels, movie theaters, arenas, night clubs, restaurants, churches, hospitals, and schools were segregated, and interracial marriages outlawed.
-Facilities for African Americans and other minorities were consistently inferior and underfunded, compared to the facilities for white Americans.
-In fact, sometimes there were no facilities for people of color.
+Laws were passed restricting African Americans’ access to schools, restaurants, libraries, hospitals, and public places.
+Signs that said “Whites Only” or “Colored” were posted at railroad and bus stations, water fountains, restrooms and entrances, and exits in public and private buildings.
+Hotels, movie theaters, arenas, nightclubs, restaurants, churches, hospitals, and schools were segregated, and interracial marriages were outlawed.
+Facilities for African Americans and other minorities were consistently inferior and underfunded compared to those for white Americans.
+Sometimes there were no facilities for people of color.

-There was also a subtler, social dimension to Jim Crow, which required that African Americans demonstrate subservience and inferiority to whites.
+There was also a subtler social dimension to Jim Crow, requiring African Americans to demonstrate subservience and inferiority to whites.
 The shops of black businessmen were burned to the ground by jealous whites.
-A black woman who failed to step off of the sidewalk to make way for a white man might be fired by her employer the following day.
-A black man who had a relationship with a white woman might be hanged in the middle of town.
+A black woman who failed to step off the sidewalk to make way for a white man might be fired by her employer the following day.
+A black man with a relationship with a white woman might be hanged in the middle of town.
 Due to the prevalence of this character, “Jim Crow” became a derogatory term for people of African descent.

-In 1913, the U.S. military was already segregated and President Woodrow Wilson, a Southern Democrat, initiated segregation of federal workplaces.
-By 1914, every Southern State had passed laws that created two separate societies — one black, one white and by World War I, many places of employment were segregated.
+In 1913, the U.S. military was already segregated, and President Woodrow Wilson, a Southern Democrat, initiated the segregation of federal workplaces.
+By 1914, every Southern State had passed laws that created two separate societies — one black, one white, and by World War I, many places of employment were segregated.

 Following World War II, Jim Crow segregation came under increasing attack.
-In 1947, Jackie Robinson broke the color line in baseball when he joined the Brooklyn Dodgers and in 1948, President Truman issued an executive order officially desegregating the US armed forces.
-In 1950, the Supreme Court ruled that the University of Texas must admit a black man, Herman Sweatt, to the law school on the grounds that the state did not provide equal education for him.
+In 1947, Jackie Robinson broke the color line in baseball when he joined the Brooklyn Dodgers, and in 1948, President Truman issued an executive order officially desegregating the U.S. armed forces.
+In 1950, the Supreme Court ruled that the University of Texas must admit a black man, Herman Sweatt, to the law school because the state did not provide equal education for him.

-But it was the Supreme Court’s 1954 decision in Brown v.
-Board of Education that overturned the Court’s 1896 decision in Plessy, holding that segregated facilities were “inherently unequal.”
+But the Supreme Court’s 1954 decision in Brown v.
+Board of Education overturned the Court’s 1896 decision in Plessy, holding that segregated facilities were “inherently unequal.”
 In some states, it took many years to implement this decision.

-In the middle of the 20th century, generations of resistance to segregation culminated in the Civil Rights movement, in which African Americans launched widespread demonstrations and other public protests to demand the rights and protections provided by the Constitution.
-Throughout the 1960s, Jim Crow was dismantled piece by piece, through legislation that made it illegal to segregate public facilities, suppress voting, discriminate in housing, or prohibit interracial marriage.
+In the middle of the 20th century, generations of resistance to segregation culminated in the Civil Rights movement.
+African Americans launched widespread demonstrations and other public protests to demand the rights and protections provided by the Constitution.
+Throughout the 1960s, Jim Crow was dismantled piece by piece through legislation that made it illegal to segregate public facilities, suppress voting, discriminate in housing, or prohibit interracial marriage.

-A march on Washington by over 200,000 people in 1963 dramatized the movement to end Jim Crow and any remaining discriminatory laws were overruled by the Civil Rights Act of 1964 and the Voting Rights Act of 1965.
-However, it would take years of action and court challenges to enforce the laws and the impact of a century of segregation can still be felt today.
+A march on Washington by over 200,000 people in 1963 dramatized the movement to end Jim Crow.
+Any remaining discriminatory laws were overruled by the Civil Rights Act of 1964 and the Voting Rights Act of 1965.
+However, it would take years of action and court challenges to enforce the laws, and the impact of a century of segregation can still be felt today.